Home » London » Harry Potter Studio Tour tickets

 Over the ten years during which the Harry Potter movies were released, the crew constructed more than 500 different Harry Potter sets at the studio, including thousands of props.

-After the movies got filmed in 2012, Warner Bros decided to develop the location into a permanent tour called ‘The Making of Harry Potter.’
+After the movies were filmed in 2012, Warner Bros. decided to develop the location into a permanent tour called ‘The Making of Harry Potter.’

-With more than 6000 Harry Potter fans visiting the Harry Potter Studio Tour in London daily, it is now a must-visit family destination.
+With more than two million Harry Potter fans visiting the Harry Potter Studio Tour in London annually, it is now a must-visit family destination.

-This article shares everything you must know before booking your Warner Bros.
+This article covers everything you must know before booking tickets to the Warner Bros.
 Studio Tour in London.

 The initial part of the tour is guided, and you can explore the rest on your own.

-First, you will see two short films, after which the guide rounds up everyone and makes them stand at the doors of the great hall.
+First, you will see two short films, after which the guide will round up everyone and make them stand at the doors of the Great Hall.

 Once inside the door of the magnificent room, visitors are free to explore the Harry Potter tour by themselves.